About High Availability

 The units form an active/standby pair, where the primary unit is the active unit and passes traffic.
 The secondary (standby) unit does not actively pass traffic, but synchronizes configuration and other state information from the active unit.
 The two units communicate over the failover link to determine the operating status of each unit.

-Note: When you opt to read from or deploy to an FTD HA pair, you are reading from or deploying to the active device of the HA pair.
+Note: When you opt to accept changes from or deploy to an FTD HA pair, you are communicating with the active device of the HA pair.

 - Failover and Stateful Link for FTD High Availability

 - FTD High Availability Pair Requirements